Introduction to Managing Groups and Teams

 "I am taking away things I can actually put in practice.
 A lot is fitted in the day, which is great, as it is an effective use of time!"

 Delegates will consider what makes groups/teams effective and how to shape the work environment to get work done efficiently and effectively and in a way that motivates and inspires staff.
-This will lay the foundation for getting results through nurturing synergy between people.
+This will lay the foundation for getting results through nurturing trust between people.

 Who should attend